sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

 ## Why use GraphQL?

 Batch Changes can be created and managed using the [Sourcegraph UI](https://sourcegraph.com/docs/batch_changes/quickstart) or [CLI](https://sourcegraph.com/docs/batch_changes/how-tos/creating_a_batch_change).
-However we also offer a Batch Changes API which lets teams build their own custom interfaces for writing and executing batch changes for their in-house steups.
+However we also offer a Batch Changes API which lets teams build their own custom interfaces for writing and executing batch changes for their in-house setups.
 Before proceeding with the step by step guide below, consider exploring the UI or CLI options or discuss this with your account team.

 # Step-by-step guide